shanglimin-dl/robo_imitate/xarm_bringup/scripts/README.md

 Inside this foilder you can find diferent script for detalolection and robot teleoperation.
-This folder contaion:
+This folder contain:

 ```
  .scripts\